Royal Household of Denmark

-The Royal Household of Denmark (Det Kongelige Danske Hof) (also called the Royal Court of Denmark, and colloquially known as "The Court" (Hoffet)) is the establishment and the collective departments which support supports the monarch and members of the Danish royal family.
+The Royal Household of Denmark (Det Kongelige Danske Hof) (also called the Royal Court of Denmark, and colloquially known as "The Court" (Hoffet)) is the establishment and the collective departments which supports the monarch and members of the Danish royal family.
 The Royal Household supports and assists members of the royal family in the planning and in the exercise of their royal duties and prerogatives.

-The incumbent monarch, Queen Margrethe II, is head of the Royal Household.
+The incumbent monarch, Frederik X, is head of the Royal Household.

 The members of the royal family each have their own small administration, called a Court State.
-The largest is Queen Margrethe's Court State.
+The largest is King Frederik's Court State.
 The administrative part of the Royal Household is situated in The Yellow Palace on Amaliegade.

 Court States

 The Royal Household currently employs approximately 130 people and is divided by function into a number of administrative departments called court states (Hofstat).

-Her Majesty the Queen's Court state
+His Majesty the King's Court state

 The Court Marshal

 The Court Marshal of Denmark is the Chief Administrative Officer of the Royal Household.

 This role traditionally fell to the Lord Chamberlain of Denmark, but this title is no longer used, and all the roles associated with the title has allocated to the Court Marshal.